UniversalDependencies/docs/_tr-feat/Mood.md

 shortdef: 'mood'
 ---

-`Mood` expresses the modality, speakers perspective, in finite verbs.
+`Mood` expresses the modality, a speaker's perspective, in finite verbs.
 Turkish verbs may carry a wide range of mood information.
-Different moods are indicated by a number of suffixes, which also interact with tense and aspect of the verb.
+Different moods are indicated by a number of suffixes, which also interact with [tense](Tense) and [aspect](Aspect) of the verb.

 ### `Ind`: indicative